 - Requesting a hearing in front of a workers compensation judge

-While you can try to take these steps yourself, I would certainly recommend talking to an attorney if you reach this point.
+While you can try to take these steps yourself, I would certainly recommend talking to a lawyer if you reach this point.
 There are special rules and procedures that you need to follow under Georgia’s workers compensation law.
-An attorney could be helpful to you in making sure you follow those rules.
+A lawyer could be helpful to you in making sure you follow those rules.

-Even if you do not think you will hire an attorney, you may want to talk to one.
+Even if you do not think you will hire a lawyer, you may want to talk to one.
 Our law firm provides free consultations in workers compensation claims.
 This gives you an opportunity to get your questions answered so you can make a decision about the best way to pursue your case.

 If you want to find out more about free consultations, just read this short article that explains the consultation process in more detail.
-To set one up, just call our office at (770) 214-8885 or complete and submit the “Need Help” form on this page.
+To set one up, just call our office at (770) 214-8885 or complete and submit this consultation request form.

 What if I have more questions about workers compensation settlements?